yehia67/documentation/iota-basics/0.1/how-to-guides/create-an-address.md

 # Create an address

-**Addresses must not be spent from more than once.
-If you spend from an address, you must create a new one by incrementing the index or using a different security level.**
+**Addresses must not be withdrawn from more than once.
+If you withdraw IOTA tokens from an address, you must create a new one by incrementing the index or using a different security level.**

 Any code that uses a seed is executed on the client side.
 Your seed is never sent anywhere.